SiddAjriY2Jaccount/pokedex-flask/README.md

 ## Querying PokeAPI

 - Refer the script `caching-pokeapi-data.py`
-- It is used to cache data by querying the PokeAPI, thereby reducing load time by eliminating the need to query the API for each Pokemon each time the web app reloads
+- It is used to cache data by querying the PokeAPI, thereby reducing load time by eliminating the need to query the API for each Pokemon each time the web app reloads.
-- The web app only displays the details of the Pokemon whose details have been cached
+- The web app only displays the details of the Pokemon whose details have been cached.
-- To change the number of Pokemon to be displayed, simply change the `max_pokemon` value to your desired number
+- To change the number of Pokemon to be displayed, simply change the `max_pokemon` value to your desired number.
 - Finally run: `python3 caching-pokeapi-data.py`